hypo69/hypo/pytest/gemini - set 1/en/suppliers/grandadvance/graber.md

 4. **Assertions:** Add assertions to verify that the functions return the expected values or raise the expected exceptions.
 5. **Async Compatibility:**  Make sure any function you're calling within `grab_page` is compatible with the asynchronous context of the tests.

-This revised solution is more comprehensive and demonstrates how to write effective `pytest` tests for asynchronous and potentially error-prone code like the `Graber` class, by leveraging mocking and exception handling.
+This revised solution is more comprehensive and demonStartes how to write effective `pytest` tests for asynchronous and potentially error-prone code like the `Graber` class, by leveraging mocking and exception handling.
 Remember to run `pytest` from your project's root directory to execute the tests.

 Remember to replace placeholders like `"locator_for_id_product"` with your actual locators and assertions.
 The tests now more accurately reflect the structure and behavior of the `Graber` class and its dependencies.